 DNS Hijacking can turn Smart DNS useless.
 This means that you cannot use DNS codes to unblock geoblocked content such as Netflix, Hulu, or Amazon Instant Video.
 VPN, short for Virtual Private Network, is completely unaffected by DNS Hijacking.
 Therefore, you can sign up for a VPN service to unblock all your favorite streaming services from abroad.
 Other VPN benefits include.

 - Total Data Encryption: All your traffic gets encrypted when you use a VPN.
 VPN also prevents hackers, ISP, and websites from eavesdropping on your online activity.

 - VPN Apps and clients: VPN apps for PC/Mac, Android, iPhone, and iPad greatly simplify the process of installing VPN.
 Install the app.
 Choose your preferred VPN server.
 Unblock and watch most georestricted channels.

-- Multi-channel Unblocking: By choosing and American VPN server for example, you get to access all US-only channels at once.
+- Multi-channel Unblocking: By choosing an American VPN server, for example, you get to access all US-only channels at once.
 Unblock Netflix, WWE Network, Hulu, Vudu, CBS All Access, Sling TV, and many more.